Pudding Monsters

 Pudding Monsters is a puzzle video game developed by ZeptoLab for iOS and Android in 2012, and for Nintendo Switch in 2022.
+It focuses on live clumps of pudding working to avoid being eaten by combining themselves into a monster to scare humans who want to eat them.

 Reception

 The Switch version received "generally favorable reviews", while the iOS version received above-average reviews, according to the review aggregation website Metacritic.